cncf/wg-serverless/workflow/spec/spec.md

 States within each branch are only allowed to transition to states defined in the same branch.
 Transitions to other branches or workflow states are not allowed.
 States outside a parallel state cannot transition to a states declared within branches.

-If the parallel state "waitForCompletion" is set to true, the data output of the Parallel state includes the data output of each executed branch.
-If it is set to false, branch data outputs are not included into the Parallel state data output.

 #### SubFlow State